 x22x+y2=0x^2 - 2x + y^2 = 0 (x1)2+y2=1(x - 1)^2 + y^2 = 1

-This also explains the shape.
-Near θ=0\theta = 0, cosθ\cos\theta is positive and largest, so the curve extends to the right.
-When cosθ\cos\theta is negative, rr becomes negative, which flips the point by π\pi and still traces the same circle.
+So the graph is a circle centered at (1,0)(1,0) with radius 11.
+The shape makes sense: near θ=0\theta = 0, cosθ\cos\theta is positive and largest, so the curve extends right.
+When cosθ\cos\theta is negative, rr becomes negative, flipping the point by π\pi and still tracing the same circle.

-Try your own version with r=4sinθr = 4\sin\theta.
-Convert it to Cartesian form and identify the graph.
-If you get a circle, you are seeing the same conversion pattern in a slightly different direction.
+Convert r=4sinθr = 4\sin\theta to Cartesian form and identify the graph.
+If you land on a circle, you are seeing the same conversion pattern pointed in a slightly different direction — multiply by rr, substitute, then complete the square.

 Need help with a problem?